 The Path-Goal Theory is a leadership theory that was developed in the ’70s of the last century by American management guru and expert in the field of leadership in various cultures, Robert J. House and American organisational expert Terence R. Mitchell.

-In this theory, they assume that a leader complements his employees and compensates for their shortcomings.
-The task-oriented elements of the Path-Goal Theory match situational leadership.
+In this leadership theory, they assume that a leader complements her or his employees and compensates for their shortcomings.
+The task-oriented elements of the Path Goal Theory match situational leadership.
 In the Path-Goal Theory of Leadership, effective leaders give their employees, dubbed ‘followers’ by House and Mitchell, a clear path they must follow to achieve their goals.
 This type of supervision removes pitfalls and barricades.
 The Path-Goal Theory provides ways for leaders to encourage and support their employees in achieving their goals.
 That also includes rewards.

 Path-Goal Theory of Leadership Behaviour

 Motivation is an important component in leadership and plays a significant role in the Path-Goal Theory of Leadership.
-After all, it’s about how leaders can motivate their employees in achieving their goals.
+After all, it’s about how leaders can motivate their employees in achieving their smart goals within their work environment.
 House and Mitchell posit that leaders can increase motivation by rewarding their employees.
-Additionally, they must clarify which path to choose to work towards the goal and provide focus for their employees by coaching them and keeping them on the right track.
+Additionally, they must clarify which path to choose to work towards the goal and provide focus for their employees by coaching them and keeping them on the right track within their work environment.
 This will only increase work enjoyment.
-According to the Path-Goal Theory, leaders must focus on various types of leadership behaviour.
+According to the Path-Goal Theory, leaders must focus on various types of leader behavior / leadership behaviour.
 This may differ per situation and employee, as long as they provide focus and support.
 This allows leaders to work on the department’s goals, but also unite these with the organisation’s goals.

 4 Leadership Styles

 The right leadership style depends on the situation and the employees.
-The chosen leadership style is only acceptable when it’s accepted by his employees and motivates and satisfies them.
-It’s the leader’s task to facilitate, coach and reward his employees.
+The chosen leadership style is only acceptable when it’s accepted by her or his employees and motivates and satisfies them.
+It’s the leader’s task to facilitate, coach and reward her or his employees.
 The Path-Goal Theory identifies four leadership styles:

 1: Directive leadership